+Professionals/ Practitioners

-Professionals/ To be included in the EQ-Arts Register applicants should Practitioners demonstrate a mixture of the following attributes:
+To be included in the EQ-Arts Register applicants should demonstrate a mixture of the following attributes:

-- be currently employed in a private sector organisation/agency that delivers services or products having some relationship to CPAD education: - have either gained an appropriate academic award in at least one of the disciplinary areas covered by the CPAD and/or have developed student schemes in partnership with a CPAD higher education: - have a familiarity with learning and teaching methodologies and curriculum design in the CPAD sector; - have participated to some extent with an institution's internal quality assurance and enhancement processes; - be experienced in the consideration of qualitative evidence and quantitative data in order to form objective, balanced, judgments; - have proficiency in the use of academic English that is sufficient for the purposes of quality assurance and enhancement; - have undertaken an EQ-Arts briefing session. - 13.3 If accepted onto the EQ-Arts Register of Peer Reviewers the individual registration period for academic teachers/managers/ professionals will be four years, and, for students the registration will terminate two years after the point of graduation.
-All registrations will be open for renewal when a terms ends. - 13.4 The EQ-Arts Board will annually consider all of the nominations received and formally approve those nominations to be included in the Register of Peer Reviewers.
+- be currently employed in the cultural creative industries, arts public and private organisations and/or arts professional bodies that delivers services or products having some relationship to CPAD education; - have either gained an appropriate academic award in at least one of the disciplinary areas covered by the CPAD and/or have developed student schemes in partnership with a CPAD higher education; - have a familiarity with learning and teaching methods and curriculum design in the CPAD sector; - have participated to some extent with an institution's internal quality assurance and enhancement processes; - be experienced in the consideration of qualitative evidence and quantitative data in order to form objective, balanced, judgments; - have proficiency in the use of academic English that is sufficient for the purposes of quality assurance and enhancement; - have undertaken an EQ-Arts briefing session. - 13.3 If accepted onto the EQ-Arts Register of Peer Reviewers the individual registration period for academic teachers/managers/professionals will be four years, and, for students the registration will terminate two years after the point of graduation.
+All registrations will be open for renewal when a term ends. - 13.4 The EQ-Arts Board will continuously consider all of the nominations received and formally approve those nominations to be included in the Register of Peer Reviewers.

-14. Impartiality
+14.IMPARTIALITY